Rnulanz/liri-node-app/README.md

 o	Title
 o	Year it was released
-o	Rotten Tomatoes Rating and IMDB Ratings o	Genre of the movie o	Director of the movie o	Plot of the movie
+o	Rotten Tomatoes Rating and IMDB Ratings o	Runtime of the movie and Genre o	Director of the movie o	Plot of the movie
 Last option that Liri will give you is, Liri’s option.
 With this Liri will provide you with a wonderful musical choice.